Details

 The drama's plot does not revolve around romance, but the main lead (ML) falls in love with a beautiful young girl at first sight.
 After a few misunderstandings, they get engaged.
 Amidst political challenges, the girl becomes part of a small circle of people that ML trusts.
 However, hints dropped in season 1 suggest that the story will not have a happy ending and that the martial artist QI girl (Haintang) will play a significant role in the romantic aspect of the drama.
 This is my interpretation, but nothing is confirmed.
 It is obvious to me that the emperor of Qi is a woman.
 I am wondering the story behind this.
 Rumors say there is more to her and ML.

-This drama is not centered around love.
+This drama is not centred around love.
 Love is only a political accessory.
-So it will be interesting to see this part unfold in next seasons which I believe is a trilogy.
+So, it will be interesting to see this part unfold in the next three seasons, which is a trilogy.

 *music*